flutter/website/src/docs/codelabs/implicit-animations.md

 ### Using animation curves

-The preceding examples show how implicit animations allow you to set start and end values for an animated property, as well as how the `duration` parameter allows you to set the amount of time the animation takes to complete.
+The preceding examples show how implicit animations allow you to set start and end values for multiple animated properties, and how the `duration` parameter allows you to set the amount of time the animation takes to complete.
 Implicit animations also allow you to change __the rate__ of an animation within the specified `duration`.
 The parameter you use to define this change in rate is [curve].